simonbengtsson/jsPDF-AutoTable/README.md

 If you have questions regarding how to use this plugin, please post on stackoverflow with the `jspdf-autotable` tag and I will try to answer them.
 If you think you have found a problem with the plugin feel free to create an issue on Github.
 However, try to replicate the issue on `codepen` or some similar service first.
 Here is a [codepen](http://codepen.io/someatoms/pen/EjwPEb) with `jspdf` and `jspdf-autotable` included that you can fork.

 ### Contributions
 Contributions are always welcome, especially on open issues.
-If have something major you want to add or change, please post an issue about it first.
+If you have something major you want to add or change, please post an issue about it first.

+- Make your changes in `src/main.js`
+- Build dist files with `npm run build`
+- Test the examples in examples.html to make sure everything looks alright
+- Submit pull request

 ### Release
 - Build with `npm version <semver|major|minor|patch> -m <optional-commit-message>`